egberts/egberts.github.io-src/content/articles/dns-rr-sshfp.md

 Security Consideration
 ======================
 Protection of SSHFP is only assured by a properly signed resource record by DNSSEC but, But ...
 BUT most people (and many ISPs) do not instruct their DNS resolver to only return back a valid DNS record as determined by DNSSEC; having mentioned that, the possibility of SSHFP being hijacked remains.

+The problem here is not the confidentiality of the public key (it isn’t confidential).
+The problem we have is the integrity of the public key.
+If not distributed securely (via DNSSEC), it can be tampered with or replaced with another key.
+If a faked SSH CA server has the wrong public key configured (whose private key is in the hands of someone else), the client is trusting that someone else.

 Reference
 =========